Steven-Dawson18/the_ultimate_hangman_game/README.md

 * Result of the game is displayed to the user.
 * An option to play again is displayed to the user.

+### Future Features

+* A further feature to improve this game could be to add a hint for the secret word.
+Possibly by using an API.

+* There could possibly be a competition mode where the user tries to guess a word in as few goes as possible and the result gets placed on a high score board.

 ## Technologies Used

 *Python